 Experiment 1

 Participants.
 Participants were 21 31-month-old children (M=31.8 months; range = 30.2-34.3), 10 girls.
 All were reported by parents to be typically developing and from families where English was the dominant language.
-Two participants were excluded because they did not complete the experiment due to fussiness.
+Two participants were excluded due to fussiness.

 Visual stimuli.
 The visual stimuli were pictures of four familiar animals (horse, dog, cow, sheep) and two novel animals (pangolin, tapir), each centered on a grey background in a 640 x 480 pixel space.
 The novel animals were real animals, selected because they were uncommon and unlikely to be familiar to the children in the study.
 Auditory stimuli.
-The auditory stimuli consisted of two different types of cues (Familiar vs. Novel).
-Familiar cues consisted of: a) familiar animal names, b) familiar lexical sounds, and c) familiar natural animal vocalizations.
-Novel cues consisted of: a) novel animal names and b) novel natural animal vocalizations.
-Trials in which the target cue was an animal name or lexical sound began with a brief carrier frame and concluded with simple questions that served to introduce prosodic variability across trials (e.g., Where’s the dog?
+The auditory stimuli consisted of auditory cues that were thought to be either Familiar or Novel to 30-month-olds.
+Familiar cues consisted of: a) familiar animal names, b) familiar lexical sounds (list them?), and c) familiar natural animal vocalizations (list).
+Novel cues consisted of: a) novel animal names (list) and b) novel natural animal vocalizations (list).
+Trials in which the target cue was an animal name or lexical sound began with a brief carrier frame and concluded with simple questions that served to introduce prosodic variability across trials (e.g., Where’s the dog?/Which one goes woof?
 Can you find it? ).
-A female native speaker of American English recorded multiple tokens of each sentence.
-Exemplars were selected based on acoustic measurements of the carrier phrase and the cue.
 The duration of the target cue was 800 ms for lexical sounds and 750 ms for animal names, and the intensity of the phrases was normalized using Praat speech analysis software (Boersma, 2002).
 Trials with natural animal vocalizations began with a single word recorded by the same native speaker of American English, which served to draw children’s attention (e.g., Look! “dog barking”).
 Familiar animal vocalizations were selected based on representativeness of the familiar animal.
 Novel animal vocalizations were selected based on unfamiliarity and affordances (i.e., the plausibility that the novel animal could produce the novel sound).
 The duration of all target animal vocalizations was 2000 ms.